These Are The Best Foods for Lean Muscle

 Eggs

 Eggs also pack a lot of high-quality protein — about 6 g per egg.
 They are particularly high in the amino acid leucine, which has been linked to building muscle and enhancing post-workout recovery.
 Leucine is essential for regulating muscle protein synthesis, and it may be the key amino acid for optimizing muscle mass ⁶.
+That means eggs aren’t just a breakfast staple—they’re a real asset for anyone looking to get stronger and recover faster.

 Quinoa